Is lightning near Kirkland right now?

 Thunderstorm season near Kirkland

-Kirkland sits in Washington, which averages about 8 thunderstorm days a year — below the US average of 25.
+Lightning near Kirkland follows Washington's pattern of about 8 thunderstorm days a year, below the national average of 25.
 Lightning near Kirkland is most frequent June–August.

 - WA thunderstorm days/yr